Leonardo Fornaroli: Formula Regional

 In 2022 Fornaroli made the step up to Formula Regional, first doing a partial campaign in the Asian Championship for Hitech Grand Prix, with a fourth-place qualifying result and a fifth-place finish as highlights, before returning to Europe for the main season with new team Trident, alongside F4 rival Tramnitz and Roman Bilinski.
 Consistency would prove to be the Italian's biggest trait, as he went on to score points in 15 of the 20 races on his and his team's debut season.
 He finished 8th in the overall standings, as the best-placed rookie and well ahead of both of his teammates.
 His best finish was a fourth place in race one at the Hungaroring.

 FIA Formula 3

+2023

 At the end of September 2022, Fornaroli partook in the FIA Formula 3 post-season test with Trident, partnering Oliver Goethe and FRECA rival Gabriel Bortoleto on all three days.
 On 3 December 2022, on his 18th birthday, it was announced that Fornaroli would be part of the team's 2023 line-up alongside Bortoleto and Goethe.
+He started his season with eighth in Bahrain, but was a victim of puncture in the feature race.
+He would prove his worth in Melbourne, where he qualified and finished fourth in the feature race.
+Fornaroli took his first podium with second in Monaco during the sprint race after holding off Grégoire Saucy.
+He followed it up with a third place during the Barcelona sprint race.
+He was on the hunt for more points in the feature race, but was pushed off-track by Luke Browning on the opening lap.

+Fornaroli took his maiden pole position in Silverstone, forming a Trident 1-2 ahead of teammate Oliver Goethe.
+In the feature race, he would get bested by Goethe and fall to second place, but nevertheless grabbed a huge haul of points.
+He would qualify in the top 3 in both Hungary and Spa-Francorchamps, but would only earn four points from the two rounds.
+After an eighth place during the sprint race in Monza, Fornaroli ranked 11th in the standings with 69 points, amassing three podiums and a pole position that year.